 Of course, no dancer is ‘confined’ to one love language – or prefers it all the time.
 Sometimes, it can depend on the partner or the music.
 But, for most dancers, there are one or two that speak to them more strongly than the others.

-The dancers who connect with the love language of Energy look to be invigorated by their dances.
+Energetic dancers want to be invigorated by their dances.
 This doesn’t mean complexity, but it does mean that they want to leave the dance with that energized feeling of really having fully danced.

 These are the dancers who connect best when their partner is going all-out in their execution.
 They don’t mind sweat; it makes them feel like they really did something.
 They don’t mind that feeling of being out of breath.
 In fact, their perfect dance may leave them feeling just a little drained at the end of a particularly great song.